-Level of C ompliance Non Full p) That an administering authority's main committee or committees meet at least quarterly. $\checkmark$ q) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits. r) That an administering authority who does not include lay members in their formal governance arrangements, must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
-R∉ Nor eason for non-compliance: le Notes and explanations on the ratings given above: q) There is no secondary committee. r) Such interests are represented on the Pensions &amp; Investment Committee.
+Level of Compliance Non Full p) That an administering authority's main committee or committees meet at least quarterly. √ q) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits. r) That an administering authority who does not include lay members in their formal governance arrangements, must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
+Re Non eason for non-compliance: le Note q) r) es and explanations on the ratings given above: There is no secondary committee.
+Such interests are represented on the Pensions & Investment Committee.